charliemday/sentry-docs/src/collections/_documentation/accounts/quotas/manage-event-stream-guide.md

 ---
-title: Manage your Event Stream
+title: Manage Your Event Stream, a Guide
 sidebar_order: 3
 ---